spulijal13/RoutingProject/README.md

-🚑 ResponderMap: Intelligent Mapping for EMT Teams
+### 🚑 ML Powered EMT Routing App

-A Laravel + Leaflet + ML-ready platform for emergency response ResponderMap is a modern, intelligent mapping system designed to support EMTs, paramedics, and first responders.
+A Laravel + Leaflet + ML platform for emergency response ResponderMap is a modern, intelligent mapping system designed to support EMTs, paramedics and first responders.
-It provides a fast, clear, map-based interface that helps field teams quickly understand what’s happening on the ground.
+It provides a fast, clear map-based interface that helps field teams quickly understand what’s happening on the ground.

 The system is built with Laravel, powered by Leaflet maps, and engineered to integrate with a future Machine Learning prediction engine that enhances situational awareness during emergency calls.

 ⸻

-🌟 Why This Matters
+### 🌟 Why This Matters

 Emergency responders work in unpredictable, high-pressure environments where information can save lives.
 ResponderMap aims to support EMT decision-making by: